sky-uk/ruby-bootcamp/exercise-11/readme.md

 ### Write a Rakefile

-Using the code supplied in exercise10, right a Rakefile that:
+Using the code supplied in exercise10, write a Rakefile that:

 - can be used to run the all of the tests
 - can fix code formatting issues using sensible defaults.